 HOUSING | Without safe, consistent and affordable housing, any other efforts at reversing the cycle of poverty are destined to fail.

 FAMILY SERVICES | Our support services are the heart of our program.
 We provide the resources our clients need to change and improve their lives.
 Skilled and dedicated advocates help residents by providing education planning, career exploration and guidance, financial literacy skills and plans for long-term housing.

 Transforming Parents’ Lives.
 Improving Children’s Futures.
 We would not have the track record we do if it were not for the dedication of our clients.
 Applicants of our program must be committed to making changes in their lives.
 To remain in the program, they are expected to demonstrate consistent progress toward personal and economic self-sufficiency goals.
 What is expected of me if I become a Warren Village First Step resident?

 You do not have to be working or attending school in order to apply at First Step, however you will be asked to obtain part time employment, school, or career-related training after moving-in.

 The program also requires the following:

-- Part-time status in work, school, or a career-related training program
+- Part-time or greater status in work, school, or a career-related training program.

 - Attend two monthly on-site life skills classes.